Important Reminder on the Visa Waiver Program/ESTA and Travel to the United States

 Note: In case of a group/family, a single letter of authority with the required information for each of the applicants will be accepted.

 Applicants who are denied visas to the U.S. may reapply.
 Starting August 16, 2013 use the new non-immigrant visa application procedures.
 Applicants will have their case heard by another consular officer.
 However, the applicant should be able to demonstrate changes in their personal situation that caused them to be denied in their earlier interview.

 Who May Accompany Applicant to the Interview?

+Applicants should, in almost all cases, come alone to their interviews.
 Lebanese applicants above the age of 79 years do not need to come to the interview.
-These applicants may choose to send a representative in their stead, or should bring their passport to the Embassy, along with their visa application confirmation page, two copies of the bank receipt obtained from any branch of Credit Libanais, and two recent 5x5 pictures in an envelope on the day of the appointment as shown on the bank receipt, between 3:00 PM and 4:00 PM.
+These applicants may choose to send a representative in their stead, along with their visa application confirmation page, and one recent 5x5 cms full face white background photo.
 As appropriate, such applicants may want to include copies of their family extract, owned properties, bank account statements, and a letter detailing their purpose of travel.
 The visa section may, however, ask for more documentation or for a personal interview.
 Applicants must make sure to include accurate contact information on their visa application forms.

-Applicants should, in almost all cases, come alone to their interviews.
-Children between the ages of 14 and 18 must come to the interview and may bring a parent with them.
-Children under the age of 14 do not need to come to the interview.
-Either of the parents may apply for the visa on behalf of the child.
+Applicants between the ages of 14 and 18 must come to the interview and may bring a parent with them.
+Lebanese applicants under 14 years of age are exempt from coming to the interview.
+Either of the parents may apply for the visa on behalf of the applicant.
+Applicants under 14 and above the age of 79 years who do not have Lebanese citizenship must come to the interview.
 Applicants with serious medical problems may also choose to bring an escort with them.

 Forgot to turn in your I-94?

-If you forgot to turn in your I-94 when you departed the United States, please visit the following website for information on how to return it: http://travel.state.gov/visa/questions/questions_1253.html
+If you forgot to turn in your I-94 when you departed the United States, please visit the following website for information on how to return it: https://travel.state.gov/visa/questions/questions_1253.html